Missing doctor mystery: Huge ground search launched for man who vanished near idyllic beach

-A ground search is about to get under way this morning to find missing Pāpāmoa man David Holland.
+A ground search is under way this morning to find missing Pāpāmoa man David Holland.

 Holland, 31, has been missing since last Friday evening when he told friends he was going for a swim near the end of Pacific View Rd in Pāpāmoa.